 Have a strong return policy

 A strong return policy provides your business insurance for unhappy customers.
 Despite your best efforts, sometimes your product may not be exactly what the customer expected.
-Your return policy can reduce negative reviews, keep your customers happy, and keep your product listings on page one of search results.
+Your return policy can reduce Amazon business risks by minimizing negative reviews, keep your customers happy, and keep your product listings on page one of search results.

 Take action if your account is suspended